 POP – Delphi method

 The POP working group used the Delphi method to create a core minimum dataset to evaluate the safety and efficacy of devices used for POP procedures.
 Current work focuses on identifying PROs of POP surgery, which were not included in the original set of data elements from the Delphi process.
-With WCM coordinating center facilitation, AUGS is collaborating with ONC as a pilot of the IG for the WHT-CRN, using the POP data elements as test CRN instruments to be published on the FHIR server and FHIR app.
+With WCM coordinating center facilitation, AUGS is collaborating with ONC as a pilot of the implementation guide for the WHT-CRN, using the POP data elements as test CRN instruments to be published on the FHIR server and FHIR app.
 After the pilot, the planned version 2 of the POP registry will include PROs as identified by our patient group as well as collecting unique device identifiers and validating that data against the AccessGUDID database.
 In terms of patient-generated data, the current instruments/ questionnaires used to evaluate POP include: PFDI-20, Patient Global Impression of Improvement (PGI-I), Pelvic Floor Impact Questionnaire (PFIQ-7), the Pelvic Organ Prolapse/Urinary Incontinence Sexual Questionnaire (PISQ-12), the International Consultation on Incontinence Questionnaire – Urinary Incontinence Short Form (ICIQ-UI SF), and PROMIS Global Health Questionnaire.

 Sterilization/LARC – Delphi method